 Same-Day Registration (SDR) eliminates the need for advance registration by allowing eligible voters to register and cast a ballot at the same time on Election Day or during an early voting period.
 By combining registration and voting, SDR streamlines the voting process, eases the burden on voters, and increases voter participation.

-Tell your legislator: support our voting rights
+Tell your legislator: support same-day registration

 Bills We Support